MetLife says to buy bond fund manager Logan Circle for $250 million

-NEW YORK MetLife Inc (MET.N) has agreed to buy bond fund manager Logan Circle Partners from Fortress Investment Group LLC (FIG.N) for $250 million, a statement from the insurer said on Friday.
+NEW YORK (Reuters) - MetLife Inc (MET.N) has agreed to buy bond fund manager Logan Circle Partners from Fortress Investment Group LLC (FIG.N) for $250 million, a statement from the insurer said on Friday.

 The transaction, due to close in the third quarter, will be funded with cash and will not affect MetLife's $3 billion share buyback program, which is expected to be completed by the end of this year.